Chandrashekhar Azad (politician)

-Chandrashekhar Azad Ravan (born 5 December 1987; /hi/), also known as Chandrashekhar and Chandrashekhar Azad 'Ravan', is an Indian politician, social activist, Ambedkarite and lawyer.
+Chandrashekhar Azad (born 5 December 1987; /hi/), also known as Chandrashekhar and Chandrashekhar Azad "Ravan", is an Indian politician, social activist, Ambedkarite and lawyer.
 He is serving as a Member of Parliament of the 18th Lok Sabha from Nagina since June 2024.
 He is the chief and co-founder of the Bhim Army, and the National President of the Aazad Samaj Party (Kanshi Ram).
 In February 2021, Time magazine featured him in its annual list of 100 Emerging Leaders who are Shaping the Future.

 Early life

-Chandrashekhar Azad was born on 3 December 1986, village Chhutmalpur in Saharanpur, Western Uttar Pradesh.
+Chandrashekhar Azad was born on 5 December 1987, village Chhutmalpur in Saharanpur, Western Uttar Pradesh.
 Growing up in a Dalit family, Azad experienced caste-based discrimination, which influenced his early interest in social justice and advocacy.
 His father, Govardhan Das, retired as a principal of a government school.
 Azad came to prominence as a Bahujan leader after he installed a hoarding titled The Great Chamars of Ghadkhauli Welcome You on the outskirts of his village.
 Chandra Shekhar Azad started free coaching classes for all categories and distributed free books for poor students to study.

-Activism and politics
+Activism

 Azad, Satish Kumar, and Vinay Ratan Singh founded Bhim Army in 2014, an organisation that works for the emancipation of Dalits through education in India.
 It runs free schools for Dalits in western Uttar Pradesh.

+Led by Chandrashekhar Azad, Bhim Army was active in the protest to repeal the controversial Citizen Amendment Act in 2019.

+He also joined the CJP-led Sansaad Chalo March at Jantar Mantar in 2026.
+Alongside students and Indian youth, he protested the NEET paper leaks, demanded the resignation of Union Education Minister Dharmendhra Pradhan, and strongly opposed the violence inflicted on students by the police on 20th July 2026.

+Politics

-In 2020, he founded the Aazad Samaj Party (Kanshi Ram).
+In 2020, Azad founded the Aazad Samaj Party (Kanshi Ram).

-5656 UP legislative Assembly elections, he contested the Gorakhpur Urban Assembly constituency against Yogi Adityanath, with Azad getting 3.06% of the vote share and losing his deposit.
+5656 UP legislative Assembly elections, he contested the Gorakhpur Urban Assembly constituency against Yogi Adityanath, with Azad getting 3.06% of the vote share.

 In the 2024 Indian general election in Uttar Pradesh, Aazad Samaj Party (ASP) candidate Chandrashekhar Azad won the Nagina Lok Sabha constituency by 1,51,473 votes.
 He got 5,12,552 votes.
 BJP's Om Kumar came second, who got 3,61,079 votes.